 “I was raised in a very, very orthodox family and from a lineage of rabbis…and I escaped as quickly as I could to just go on a journey around the world and study anything I could.
 Christian mysticism or going to an ashram.
 I studied different kinds of yoga.

-I was married to a Christian minister for years and, paradoxically, it was that through that marriage that I was deeply impelled to revisit my birth religion through other eyes, through a different lens.
+I was married to a Christian minister for years and, paradoxically, it was through that marriage that I was deeply impelled to revisit my birth religion through other eyes, through a different lens.
 I was free.
 I had been disowned.

-‘Shechinah [the feminine face of God] is stirring the pot of humanity and blending boundaries not keeping people apart.”
-“Shechinah as well to be intermarried, what are you?”
-“Don’t go away stay here, study it.”
+‘Shechinah [the feminine face of God] is stirring the pot of humanity and blending boundaries not keeping people apart.
+[It is] Shechinah as well to be intermarried.
+Don’t go away.
+Stay here.
+Study it.’
 And he would just open door after door and I began to study with him.
-And it was all this river that would flow through.
 So it was a very powerful karmic journey that ensued.
-And I became ordained when I was still with Evan my Christian husband.
-And that still lasted for several years and then our purpose had been fulfilled and we parted ways.
+And I became ordained when I was still with Evan, my Christian husband.
+Our marriage lasted for several years and then our purpose had been fulfilled and we parted ways.

-for Reb Tirzah in her dreams and as the Divine Feminine.
-In her life experience as a mother, a wife, and as a female rabbi she had a unique ability to bring women and men into an understanding of God that wasn’t about war and punishment, and laws but of love, of wisdom, of growth rooted in the body and in the mystical powers of the feminine.
+for Reb Tirzah in her dreams as the Divine Feminine.
+In her life experience as a mother, wife, and female rabbi, she’s had a unique ability to bring women and men into an understanding of God that wasn’t about war, punishment, and laws, but of love, wisdom, of growth rooted in the body, and in the mystical powers of the feminine.

 I am so grateful to be living in an age where we are leaving old understandings of God behind and embracing the fullness of what is and might be The Divine.
 I depend upon enlightened teachers like Reb Tirzah Firestone to give me glimpses into all of God’s loving faces.